Chinnell/curriculum/unitsYear2/2-RPS/README.md

 ##Project Creation Time

-The students will be given a [skeleton](scaffold.html?raw=true) project with no assets and only scaffold code.
-They will have to copy the files from the gihub project.
+The student will be given a [skeleton](scaffold.html?raw=true) project with no assets and only scaffold code.
+She will have to copy the files from the gihub project.
-They teachers can demonstrate how to do it.
+The teachers can demonstrate how to do it.

-Once they have the skeleton, they will have to fill in the logic of the game for the ai portion and also logic to determine the winner.
+Once the student has the skeleton, she will have to fill in the logic of the game for the computerized portion and also logic to determine the winner.
-They will be given image assets that they can use to flesh out the game.
-After the teacher confirms that the game is working, they will be asked to make the AI paritial to one of the 3 choices by varying the distribution of the random number picker.
+She will be given image assets that she can use to figure out/navigate through the game.
+After the teacher confirms that the game is working, the student will be asked to make the computerized actions more likely to select one of the 3 choices by varying the distribution of the random number picker.

-If there is time, they can move onto the Lizard Spock variant with 5 choices.
+If there is time, the student can move onto the Lizard Spock variant with 5 choices.

 ##Closing

-They day can be wrapped up by having a RPS competition with the students and their apps entered into a Bracket, with each competition being a best of 3 between a student and another student's appliaction.
+The day can be wrapped up by having an RPS competition with the students and their apps entered into a Bracket, with each competition being a best-of-3 match between a student and another student's appliaction.

 ##Check for Understanding

-Ask students how they would use double click instead of single click to signal their choice.
+Ask the student how she would use double click instead of single click to signal her choice of either rock, paper, or scissors.

-Ask students how they would modify the AI to pick Rock 1% of the time and the other choices equally.
+Ask the student how she would modify the computerization to pick Rock 1% of the time and the other choices equally.

 ##How to Submit
-The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)
+The teacher must ask the student to share the link to her project on her school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)

 ##Homework
-A possible homework is for the Lizard Spock variant with 5 choices.
+A possible homework assignment is the Lizard Spock variant with 5 choices.

 ## Proper credit for images